michaelavila/orc/README.md

 wait before proceeding with the next execution.
 Orc uses a set of stacks of queues to ensure that each execution is carried out at the correct time and in the correct order.

+The condemned functions are placed into queues so that they can be executed in the correct order.
+Each execution context keeps track of a single queue.
+When a new execution is called for during another execution a new context is created and stacked on top of the current context.
+Orc only carries out executions from the top of the execution context stacks.
+When orc is asked to carry out multiple executions at the same time it simply places all of the execution stacks into a set.
+That is it: a set of stacks of queues and a context to keep track of extra information associated with each queue.